ascribe/javascript/packages/eslint-config-ascribe/README.md

 Usage
 =====

-A single configuration is exported, for ES6:
+Two configurations are exported:

 ### eslint-config-ascribe

+Full ES6 configuration.
 Like airbnb's, it requires `eslint` and `eslint-plugin-import`, but also `babel-eslint` for some ES6+ features that ESLint doesn't natively know about yet.

 To use:

 1. `npm install --save-dev eslint-config-ascribe babel-eslint eslint-plugin-import eslint`
 2. Add `"extends": "ascribe"` to your ESLint configuration

+### eslint-config-ascribe/es5

+Same as the full configuration, except with all ES6 features turned off and uses ESLint's default parser.

+To use:

+1. `npm install --save-dev eslint-config-ascribe babel-eslint eslint-plugin-import eslint`
+2. Add `"extends": "ascribe/es5"` to your ESLint configuration